-(Note: Compliance and Immigration Services is prohibited from providing tax and/or legal advice.)
+(Note: Financial Reporting & Operations is prohibited from providing tax and/or legal advice.)

 Academic Activity or Activities (Usual):